gisogrimm/ov-client/README.md

 Currently, only the [ORLANDOviols](http://box.orlandoviols.com/) configuration server is supported.
-This means that once your installation is ready you may wish to get an account at box.orlandoviols.com - in that case please contact us via e-mail.
+This means that once your installation is ready you need to create an account at ovbox.orlandoviols.com.
+If you need assistance do not hesitate to contact us via email.

 The interface to the [digital stage](https://digital-stage.org/) configuration server is currently under development.